HielSaraiva/studies_c_deitel/README.md

-## Resolução de algumas questões do livro:
+## C Deitel
-* C: Como Programar
+* Resolutions of some questions of Deitel book.